jgauthier42/CSE3150/README.md

 ## Description

 This script automatically creates a Makefile for your project.
 Currently it only supports C/C++/C#, but I will extend it in the future to support other languages.
+The bulk of the logic which I coded is in ECEditor.

 ## Usage